WSAxel/WSAxel/README.md

 # My Projects
-**This page contains an overview of some small personal projects as well as a few others from some of my school subjects**
+**This page contains an overview of some small personal projects as well as a few small projects from some of my school subjects**

 ## Digital tools and languages
 [<img align="left" width="25px" src="https://user-images.githubusercontent.com/44602947/107549616-51856b80-6bd0-11eb-9585-5e095e3ce51f.png">]